dalbay/Node.js-Tutorials/README.md

 -	To replace the placeholders with the content, first save the templateOverview.html (product page) in a variable.
     - Each time there is a new request for the root (/) or (/overview) route, the templateOverview.html will be read.
-	  This action can be done outside of the callback function; because the templates will always be the same.
+	  This action can be done outside of the callback function (Just like reading the data); because the templates will always be the same.
 We can read them into memory at the start of the application; and modify the content later on when necessary.
-	  (Just like there is no need to read the data each time there is a request, the same applies for the templates.)
-	  So read the html templates synchronosly into a variable in top-code.
+      So read the html templates synchronosly into a variable in top-level.
 	  When sending back the template don’t forget to declare the Content-type as html.
 ```javascript
 	const fs = require('fs');